 Red LEDs allow you to see better in the dark.
 And don’t put much of a strain on the battery.
 If you’re buying a flashlight in case you lose power for an extended period or get lost in the woods.
 Then a red LED light will be a huge benefit to you.

-A USB charger is one of the most useful features in a crank flashlight.
-Especially in this day in age.
-If you’re stranded with a dead cell phone battery.
+A USB charger is one of the most useful features in a crank flashlight, especially in this day in age.
+Suppose you’re stranded with a dead cell phone battery.
 Then the flashlight will give you enough juice for a quick phone call.
 Once you crank it again, you might be able to get another call out of the charge.

 If you’re looking for a flashlight with a USB charger, it should also have a built-in voltage regulator.
 If you over-crank the flashlight with your cell phone plugged in.
 Then you have a chance of frying the cell phone’s battery.